DSchroederOSU/BankingAppMVC/README.md

 C# is preferred but not required.
 Use whatever frameworks/libraries you wish, and just make sure they are included or available via via NuGet/npm/etc. Please use a temporary memory store (local cache) instead of creating an actual database, and don't spend much time on the UI (unless you love doing that).

+# Running the Web App
+Open the .sln (solution) file in Visual Studios and then click Run > Start Without Debugging

 # Data Store
 For local data store I used the [HttpContext.Session](https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.http.httpcontext.session?view=aspnetcore-2.1) as a means to store data and share between application controllers.
 I was able to serialize complex objects into JSON and deserialize when updating data models.
 I used serializer methods found [here](https://github.com/NeelBhatt/DotNetCoreSessionSample/blob/master/NeelSessionExample/Utility/SessionExtension.cs) which could convert complex object to JSON and deserialize from JSON back to a usable object.
 This proved helpful for adding new Transactions to the RegisteredUser class as the user completed withdraw and deposit actions.